 If you’re familiar with Google’s quality score, then you know that the more relevant your ad is, the more people will see it.

-Now that I’ve hammered the concept of satisfying intent into the ground, this doesn’t really explain how the two can work in harmony.
+Now that we’ve hammered the concept of satisfying intent into the ground, we’ll admit that this doesn’t really explain how the two can work in harmony.

 Here’s a fundamental look at just how different they are:

 - SEO is a long-term investment; PPC ads can launch within minutes.